DO NOT TALK TO ANYONE ON FACEBOOK! ITS NOT US.

 Metric Value What It Means (Matty)

 THC ~20–25% Builds in stages.
-Judge it too early and you’ll overshoot.
+Judge it too early and you’ll overshoot before the full body weight arrives.

 Cycle 9–10 weeks (seed to harvest) Fixed clock.
 Early mistakes don’t delay yield—they cap it permanently.

 Feeding Range EC ≤1.8 Hard ceiling.
-Push higher and growth slows instead of speeding up.
+Push higher and root-zone stress slows expansion instead of increasing output.

-pH Target Soil ~6.2 / Coco ~5.8 Drift causes lockout that looks like deficiency—easy to misdiagnose.
+pH Target Soil ~6.2 / Coco ~5.8 Drift causes lockout that looks like deficiency—easy to misdiagnose and expensive to chase in an auto cycle.

-Outdoor Harvest (AU) Late March – April Warm, dry finish is critical—wet late runs increase hidden bud risk fast.
+Outdoor Harvest (AU) Late March – April Warm, dry finishes matter.
+Wet late runs can quietly flatten aroma and smoke quality.

 💥 Matty’s Top Tip: Lock your system by Day 21 and stop “fixing” things.
 Autos don’t recover—they just finish smaller.